vaporif/home-manager/README.md

 brew bundle
 ```

-It's used only for karabiner and alacritty as nix installation for them is either complicated/brittle.
+It's used only for karabiner and kitty as nix installation for them is either complicated/brittle.

 4. Install [nix](https://nixos.org/download) with [flakes](https://github.com/mschwaig/howto-install-nix-with-flake-support)